Chia-Network/public_bluebox_image/README.md

 instances in AWS:
 - *Create an instance with on-demand pricing.* This type is going to be more costly, but it has reliability compared to spot.
-- *Create an instance with spot pricing.* This type is going to be significantly cheaper than the on-demand pricing.
+- *Create an instance with spot pricing.* This type is typically cheaper than the on-demand pricing.
 However, there is a greater chance for this instance to be interrupted if total demand is increased.
 - *Create instances with an autoscaling group, with spot pricing constraints.* This allows for